aswindasm8-sudo/hids/README.md

 Contact
 -------

-For questions or suggestions, please contact [Your Name] at [your.email@example.com].
+For questions or suggestions, please contact Aswin at aswindasm84@gmail.com.

 Thank you for checking out this HIDS project.
-Happy coding and stay secure!
+Happy coding! stay safe!